California county routes in zone A: A12

-County Route A12, known locally as the "99-97 Cutoff", or more commonly, "the 97 cutoff", is a two-lane rural highway with a length of 17.9 mi.
+County Route A12 (CR A12), known locally as the "99-97 Cutoff", or more commonly, "the 97 cutoff", is a two-lane rural highway in Siskiyou County, California, United States, with a length of 17.9 mi.
 A12 begins in the west at its junction with Old 99 Highway, which was once US 99.
 Just a few dozen yards to the east, it intersects Interstate 5.
 Its eastern terminus is at US 97, 12 mi north of Weed.

 One mile east of the Interstate junction, it passes through the tiny village of Grenada, the only population center of any merit along the route.
 7 mi further east is the burg Mayten, which consists only of a convenience store, a church, and an elementary school.